 Australia offers a Working Holiday Maker program that allows young adults from participating countries to have an extended holiday in Australia and earn money through short-term employment.
 There are two types of Working Holiday Maker visas: Working Holiday visa (Subclass 417) and Work and Holiday visa (Subclass 462).
 The visa you should apply for depends on your country of residence.
 These types of visas allow you to stay and work in Australia for up to 12 months.

 Yes.
 You must be aged between 18 and 30 years at the time of applying for your visa.
-Canadian and Irish citizens can now apply up to the age of 35.
+Canadian, French and Irish citizens can now apply up to the age of 35.

 Work and Holiday Visa (subclass 462)